^

 Then we go over the crops in-game, to find out what we're working with to hit that energy goal.
 Essentially, what energy do our available crops actually give us?

-To do this, we're going to try to find the energy output in kj per square metre of each crop, per year.
+To do this, we're going to try to find the energy output in kj per square metre of each crop, per year, because that will help us with the next section.

 1. Find out how many of each crop grow in a square metre of soil, per yearly harvest.